stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 * *Invoke-Webrequest URL* - HTTP request to URL
 * *Test-Connection ADDRESS* - ICMP ping to the specified address (Windows-only)
 * *Send-MailMessage* - Send an email (requires PowerShell for Windows 5.0 or above)

+Use *Copy-Item* to transfer files over Windows file-sharing or PowerShell Remoting.

 ## Services ##